Our own AI rendition of a servitor taking shape on the ethereal plane.

 Now that you have who and what your servitor is, it’s time to bring them forth into reality.
 As with all magick, there’s a number of ways to do this, but I tend to go with the following ritual:

 First do a banishing of your choosing.
 Light four candles in a small circle and place the servitor’s sigil in the middle of them.
 Sit in front of this set up cross-legged with your servitor’s description in front of you.
 Meditate until you feel yourself to be in a calm state.

 Visualize your servitor in your mind’s eye.
 Imagine as many details as you can, and actually see a blue Chinese dragon floating around you and the set up of candles.
 Imagine your servitor as a living being with a sole purpose and try to actually feel its presence.

 Do this until it seems right, usually around ten to fifteen minutes.
 Once you’ve properly brought forth your servitor, read it’s Statement of Intent out loud to it so it knows what its purpose is.

 And there you have it, you’ve created the servitor.

 The next phase is upkeep.
 Since servitors require attention to be kept alive, it’s a must that you acknowledge their presence every once in a while.
 This is especially important if your servitor has successfully performed its task.
 You’re essentially telling it “Good job”, and this reinforces their programming to keep performing their task(s).

 Feel free to evoke Tychi all you want.
 I specifically made him for this article to bring about good luck and fortune to the readers of The Occult Living Room, something we can all use a little more of.
 Hopefully this article was useful to you, and you can get to work on creating your own servitors.
-I’ve experienced life changing effects from working with them and recommend giving at least dabbling with them a shot.
+I’ve experienced life changing effects from working with them and recommend at least dabbling with servitors if you are an aspiring occultist.

 Until next time,